 We also operate separate Seafood Sustainability, Ethical Trading, Packaging and Energy working groups.

-We also seek to engage every colleague positively in the actions we take to advance our CSR position and call on all colleagues to make a difference whatever their role.
+We seek to engage every colleague positively in the actions we take to advance our CSR position and call on all colleagues to make a difference whatever their role.

 Princes Supply Chain Map